hpc-cofc/documentation/using-the-hpc/how-to-use/request-access.md

 # Requesting an Allocation

 ## Who can request an account?
-* Faculty and staff can request accounts by filling out a form electronically or emailing their request to [hpc@cofc.edu](mailto:hpc@cofc.edu?subject=Requesting%20new%20faculty/staff%20account).
+* Faculty and staff can request accounts emailing [hpc@cofc.edu](mailto:hpc@cofc.edu?subject=Requesting%20new%20faculty/staff%20account).
 * Students are eligible for accounts upon endorsement or sponsorship by their faculty/staff mentor/advisor.
 Their faculty/staff mentor/advisor can send an email request to [hpc@cofc.edu](mailto:hpc@cofc.edu?subject=Requesting%20new%20student%20account) on their behalf to initiate the account creation process.

 ## Information that needs to be provided